toolleeo/cli-apps/README.md

 Static site generators, load test tools..

 * [ain](https://github.com/jonaslu/ain) - An HTTP API client for the terminal.
+* [crawley](https://github.com/s0rg/crawley) - Unix-way web crawler: crawls web pages and prints any link it can find.
 * [http-tanker](https://github.com/PierreKieffer/http-tanker) - Terminal application used for API testing; easily create, manage and execute http requests from the terminal.
 * [Hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 * [iola](https://github.com/pvarentsov/iola) - A command-line socket client with REST API.
 It helps to work with socket servers using your favorite REST client.